SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/login.md

 ## <a id="forgot-password" />Forgot your password?

-CRM users often forget their login details, especially their password.
+People often forget their credentials, especially their password.
 Therefore, it might come in handy to know how to change or reset your SuperOffice CRM password.
-In this how-to guide, you’ll learn how to reset the log-in password both as a user and as an administrator.

 Depending on what version of SuperOffice CRM you have – onsite or online – follow the corresponding instructions below to change your password.